Salt Lake City Public Library Hours, Locations & Services 2026

 Pro Tip: Utah's Pioneer database includes free access to the complete ProQuest Historical Newspapers archive and the Gale Family of databases, including Academic OneFile.
 This is the same database access that costs university students hundreds of dollars per year in access fees, available completely free with your SLC library card.

-5. Parking & Transit Directions
+Section 5: Parking & Transit Libraries

 The Main Library has an underground parking garage accessible from 400 South.
 Library cardholders receive 2 hours of free parking with validation at the circulation desk.
 After 2 hours, standard parking rates apply.
 Additional surface parking is available on the surrounding streets, with metered spaces on 400 South and 200 East.